pakyow/pakyow/pakyow-ui/README.md

 By expressing view transformations as data, they can be applied to any view by any interpreter; be it on the server or the client.

-PakyowUI builds on the realtime library, so all of the communication between client and server occurs over websockets.
-If websockets aren't supported by the client (or for some reason aren't working) the app will continue to work, just without realtime updates.
-You get this for free.
+PakyowUI builds on the real-time library, so all of the communication between client and server occurs over a WebSocket.
+If WebSockets aren't supported by the client (or for some reason aren't working) the app will continue to work, just without live updates.
+You get this for free without developing with progressive enhancement in mind.

 ---

-To accomplish this, view rendering needs to be expressed as a function of some data.
+To accomplish this, view rendering must be expressed as a function of some specific data.
 The rendering itself is expressed independently of how to fetch the data necessary to perform the render, giving PakyowUI the ability to automatically perform the rendering again at some point in the future.

-This will make more sense after the next two sections
+This will make more sense after the next two sections.

 ## Data - Mutables